Clean Energy Transportation

 Transportation accounts for 30% of U.S. greenhouse gas emissions and 70% of the nation's oil use.
 Our reports highlight transportation technologies that can reduce carbon emissions and oil dependence while creating U.S. manufacturing jobs.
 With support from the Rockefeller Foundation, we analyzed the value chain for Bus Rapid Transit (BRT) and created an interactive online tool for linking high-quality BRT features to firms that provide them.
 In partnership with Environmental Defense Fund, Apollo Alliance, and CALSTART, we mapped out value chains and domestic employment opportunities linked to batteries for electric vehicles, rail vehicles, and hybrid trucks.
 Our U.S. smart grid report features innovations that save energy, incorporate renewables, and integrate electric vehicles into the grid.

 U.S. Bus Rapid TransitAs more U.S. cities consider adopting Bus Rapid Transit, CGGC researchers offer a new online tool to help decision-makers understand the value chain.
-A new report with interactive database analyzes the value chain of 390 firms that provide vehicles, technology, and services for high-quality BRT.
+A new report, supported by the Rockefeller Foundation, with interactive database analyzes the value chain of 390 firms that provide vehicles, technology, and services for high-quality BRT.
+Links below are provided to the final report, the interactive database, and proceedings of a working meeting convened by CGGC on March 8, 2012 with support from The Rockefeller Foundation.

 Lithium-ion Batteries for Electric Vehicles: The U.S. Value ChainIn the global race to provide advanced lithium-ion batteries for electric vehicles, the United States is off to a fast start.
 We found 119 sites spread out across 27 states, all playing key roles across the value chain.